smitmartijn/networkinsight-cookbook/manuscript/ch-9-search-engine.md

 Get the highest value out of the search results.
 Consider the search will return vCPU numbers for your VMs, the max operator will be able to tell you what the highest number of vCPUs is.

+Example:

-Example: `max(vCPUs) of VMs`
+`max(vCPUs) of VMs`

 {caption: "Searching with a max operator", width: "40%"}
 ![](images/image86.png)

-The above result indicates that out of 789 VMs, the highest number of vCPUs that those VMs have, is 16 vCPUs.
+The above result indicates that out of 789 VMs, the VM with the highest number of vCPUs, has 16 vCPUs.

 #### Sum

 Sometimes humans keep it simple and straightforward.
 These aggregate functions are an example of this.
 The sum operation, well, returns the sum of the requested values.
 You can use this to get the number of VMs attached to a VLAN, the amount of memory in use by VMs on a specific host, the amount of traffic going towards the internet (or certain geographical regions), etc. The possibilities seem to be only limited by imagination.

+Example:

-Example: `sum(Bytes) of Flow where Source Continent = 'Europe'`
+`sum(Bytes) of Flow where Source Continent = 'Europe'`

 {caption: "Searching with a sum operator", width: "50%"}
 ![](images/image87.png)